You are your Children’s First Teacher

 However, situations inevitably arise when your children would really like to do something, but they do not have the skills or knowledge yet to succeed, so they may become frustrated.

-For example, they may be very motivated to play a new song on the piano for a school recital, but do not yet have the expertise to be able to do so.
+For example, they may be very motivated to play a new song on the piano for a school recital, but do not yet have the expertise or physical dexterity to be able to do so.

 Or the opposite can be true: your children may have the skills to be able to do something but they are not motivated or willing to do it, so you may feel frustrated.
 They may know how to play all of the notes, but they procrastinate or refuse to practice.